HRTCloudDemo/HRTCloudDemo.github.io/_labs/003/index.markdown

   ![Tone Analyzer](tone_tile.png)

-- On the next page leave all default values as they are and click **Create**
+- On the next page select the Frankfurt region and your org and space and click **Create**

   You will get redirected to another page.
 At this point of time the service is ready to use